Best places to live in America

 - Median home value: $184,600 (55% own)

 - Median household income: $75,807

-A suburb of Rochester, New York, Brighton is family friendly, and more than half of its families have children under 18.
+A suburb of Rochester, New York, Brighton is family-friendly and more than half of its families have children under 18 years old.
 It gets top reviews for its amenities, schools, job opportunities, and low crime.
 As to affordability, its median real estate prices are lower than the rest of the state.
-Average test scores at public schools are 22% higher than the national average, and two-thirds of residents have a bachelor’s degree.
+Average test scores at public schools are 22% higher than the national average, and two-thirds of the residents have a bachelor’s degree.

 #37.
 Prairie Village, Kansas

 - Median home value: $290,600 (77% own)